How ethical is DFS?

 In what areas does DFS perform well?

 DFS performs well in many areas of ethical business.
-The brand receives a high score for its Environmental Report, Animal Welfare as well as having no issues regarding any Nuclear Power, Fossil Fuel, Human Rights, Political Donations or Human Rights concerns.
-DFS’ ESG report contains several environmental targets including the targets that the brand has already met.
-For more information about how we rate brands for their commitment to the Environment, Animals and People, see our research methodology page.
+The brand receives a high score for its Environmental Report, Animal Welfare as well as having no issues for the Nuclear Power, Fossil Fuels, Human Rights or Political Donations categories.

 How could DFS rate higher on our Furniture Ethical Ratings Table?